The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Experimental Evaluation

 \para{Mode Discovery: } Our data-driven approach to modal partitioning has the great advantage of uncovering unexpected modes from the set of demonstrations.
 For example, on \texttt{TurnTap}, we expected to find only two modes - one for each valve.
 However, our modal partitioning revealed that there are actually \emph{four} modes, both for approaching the tap and for turning it. \figref{fig:turntap_four_modes} shows that either valve is approached in two different ways depending on the relative pose of the tap.
 We found that for a given task instance, the unsuitable approach generates end-effector velocities and accelerations that exceed the hardware thresholds.
 Consequently, the unsuited modes are easy to detect and exclude using the modal updating introduced in \secref{sec:updating}.
 As we discuss in the following paragraph, doing so improves policy success to be on par with the unimodal task variant.
 The additional unexpected modes in \emph{turning} the valves resulted from the demo generator randomly turning a given valve in either direction, whereas we expected a consistent direction. \ourmethod{} correctly identified and modeled these different modes of solving the task, which we had missed.

 \para{Policy Learning:} Afterward, we evaluate the multimodal policy learning introduced in \secref{sec:gpm} on the same four tasks.
 In this experiment, we assume that in a given task instance all modes are available, and randomly sample any mode.
 We test \ourmethod's capability to leverage additional evidence for mode selection in \secref{sec:exp_constraints}.
-The training and evaluation protocol are the same as in \secref{sec:exp_uni_rlbench}, but we exclude baselines that are unsuited for multimodal policy learning.
+The training and evaluation protocol are the same as in \secref{sec:exp_uni_rlbench}, but we exclude baselines that are unsuited for multimodal policy learning. \rebuttal{Having established that \ourmethod{} learns unimodal tasks with as little as five demonstrations, and expecting three modes per task, we sample 15 demonstrations for training \ourmethod{} on these multimodal tasks.
+Note that we randomly sample these demonstrations and to not curate their distribution over the modes.}

 \tabref{tab:success_rates_multi} shows the policy success rates.
 As in the unimodal experiments, \ourmethod{} significantly outperforms Diffusion Policy, increasing policy success rates on average by 48 percentage points, while using only 15\% as much training data.
-Compared to the unimodal experiments, ARP leverages the additional demonstrations to improve in \texttt{OpenDrawer}, but it still fails completely on \texttt{PlaceCups} and \texttt{WipeDesk}.
+Compared to the unimodal experiments, ARP leverages the additional demonstrations to improve in \texttt{OpenDrawer} and \texttt{TurnTap}, but it still fails completely on \texttt{PlaceCups} and \texttt{WipeDesk}.
 The ARP policies are still very noisy, making it difficult to judge whether they adequately model the multimodal trajectory distributions or rather overfit specific task instances.

 Overall, \ourmethod{} performs about as well on the multimodal tasks, as on the unimodal variants.
 Only on \texttt{WipeDesk} performance drops by 18 percentage points.
 This is due to one of the modes being significantly more difficult kinematically and us sampling the modes randomly.
 The second mode is not kinematically feasible for about half of the task instances.
 If we use the modal evidence introduced in \secref{sec:updating} to update the modes' likelihood, policy success on \texttt{WipeDesk} improves from 69\% to 85\%.
 Similarly, as discussed above, the evidence further allows us to select the mode of approaching the tap in \texttt{TurnTap} that is best suited for a given task instance, boosting policy success from 87\% to 96\%.
 In both cases, this puts the policy success on par with the unimodal task variants.